mcs07/MolVS/README.rst

 drawing conventions and mistakes.
 MolVS can standardize chemical structures to improve data quality, help with de-duplication and identify relationships between molecules.

-The available standardization tasks include disconnecting metals, normalizing the drawing of functional groups, reionizing partially ionized acids, discarding salts and solvents, choosing a canonical tautomer, neutralizing charges and more.
+The available standardization tasks include disconnecting metals, normalizing functional groups, reionizing partially ionized acids, discarding salts and solvents, choosing a canonical tautomer, neutralizing charges and more.

 There are sensible defaults that make it easy to get started::